 The child should always be appropriately dressed (not in pyjamas).

-Lastly the same behaviour expectations that are set within a classroom apply to the Zoom meeting.
+Lastly the same behaviour expectations that are set within a classroom apply to the Team meeting.